kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 ## The .docx output

 It was some weeks before I met Sol again in an unhurried setting.
 I then reminded him to finish his saga with Font Awesome by explaining how he generated the .docx version of the résumé opening.
-Sol squinted his eyes and addressed me seriously: "Do you _really_ want to know that?
-If you do, grab a chair and have some water handy, in case you feel dizzy. \emojifont :wink: \normalfont"

-With that admonitory preamble, Sol launched into the third part of his exploit: to get a .docx fragment visually identical to the HTML and PDF versions from the same Markdown source.
-It was more a marathon than a sprint, and required fortitude of body and mind.
+Sol squinted his eyes and addressed me seriously: "Do you _really_ want to know that?"
+Sol seemed reluctant to venture into the third part of his exploit: to get a .docx fragment visually identical to the HTML and PDF versions from the same Markdown source.

 "I do not claim to be an expert on Microsoft Word or its docx format.
 But I do have a secret weapon, or should I say, a secret agent: my paternal cousin, once removed, Hieronymus Septimus Simkin, who is affectionately known to me as Seven.
 He has been steeped and pickled in the brine of Microsoft software since he barely started walking, and he is my go-to resource on all matters relating to Windows applications.

 "The road to .docx is a little convoluted and very tedious.
-Why don't I try to get Seven to brief you himself.
-Let us agree to hold that story in abeyance for another day and another blog.
+It is more a marathon than a sprint, and requires fortitude of body and mind.
+When you hear it, you should grab a chair and have some water handy, in case you feel dizzy.\emojifont :wink: \normalfont Why don't I try to get Seven to brief you himself.
+Let us agree to hold that story in abeyance for another day and another blog."

 ## Feedback